Beating The Bloat—Stomach Bloating and Good Gastrointestinal Health

 The Do’s and Don’ts for Menopausal Bloating

 Do reduce foods that cause intestinal build up of gas.
-Certain foods such as milk, pasta, potatoes, and the artificial sweetener, Sorbitol can contribute to bloat and gas in the body as well.
+Certain foods such as milk, pasta, potatoes, and artificial sweetener, Sorbitol can contribute to bloat and gas in the body as well.

 Do eat licorice to help combat heartburn.
 This can help reduce gas and bloating present during the menopausal transition.